- What Does an Architect Do?

 - RIAI Information Notes for the Preparation of Tender Documentation - Edition 2 (May 2020)

-The RIAI will deliver an online webinar series to supplement the updated guidance – titled ‘RIAI CPD Series on S.I.
-9 of 2014, 5 Years Later’, and this will take place over three consecutive sessions as follows:
+The RIAI delivered an online webinar series to supplement the updated guidance – titled ‘RIAI CPD Series on S.I.
+9 of 2014, 5 Years Later’, and this took place over three consecutive sessions as follows:

 - 21 October 2020, Time 10.00-12.15